ganeshv/textfiltrator/README.md

 - **SMTP Password**: abcdefghijklmnop

 Hit **Send Test Mail** to verify that it works.
-If you get something like "5.7.8 Username and Password not accepted." in the status, something didn't go right with the previous steps, or Google changed things yet again.
+If you get something like _5.7.8 Username and Password not accepted_ in the status, something didn't go right with the previous steps, or Google changed things yet again.

 Other SMTP providers include [Brevo](https://www.brevo.com/products/transactional-email/) and